 and appearing in different locations and different perspectives, sometimes changing or shrinking as well, a session at a physical therapist becomes

-a wrestling match with a skeleton, distorted closeups and changing persectives on people moving, etc.
+a wrestling match with a skeleton, distorted closeups and changing perspectives on people moving, etc.

 Petrified Dog, The

 A playful, chaotic experiment co-directed by James Broughton.
-Visual recurring themes include cemetaries, tombstones and sculptures,
+Visual recurring themes include cemeteries, tombstones and sculptures,

 a headless man, plastic and puppet heads, facial expressions and masks, moving limbs, a collection of various body movements, close-ups

 of legs and activities involving legs, all filmed with rapid editing and distorted cinematography.
 The film is so random it can be

 interpreted in any way you want including themes of desires or the exploration of the body, but I think it's just a free-form visual experiment.